hypernetix/hyp/README.md

 ## Verify-Examples Command

-The `verify-examples` command validates that Hyp correctly detects problems in the `problem-examples` crate.
+The `verify-examples` command validates that Hyp correctly detects problems in the `hyp-examples` crate.
 This ensures checkers work as intended.

 ### How It Works